 The parties will need to agree whether disputes should be resolved by litigation or an alternative dispute resolution process, in particular arbitration.
 Arbitration of disputes has several advantages and is commonly used when the transaction involves parties from different countries.
-In international transactions, such advantages include greater enforceability of arbitration awards as compared to court judgments, greater confidentiality with respect to the proceeding, a neutral and mutually agreed venue and the appointment of an arbitrator (one or three arbitrators) with particular expertise or experience.
+In international transactions, such advantages include greater enforceability of arbitration awards as compared to court judgments, greater confidentiality with respect to the proceeding, neutral and mutually agreed venue and the appointment of an arbitrator with particular expertise or experience.
 Many of these advantages, including the probability of a faster or less costly process, also pertain to domestic transactions.
 In the US, the use of arbitration clauses in acquisition agreements is common.

-Dispute resolution clauses often require mediation and/or negotiation between the parties as a mandatory step prior to litigation or arbitration.
-If the parties agree to arbitration, they should indicate the geographic location where the arbitration will occur (or be deemed to occur, in the case of remote proceedings).
-If the parties do not agree upon arbitration, it is typical to include a forum selection clause in the acquisition agreement, whereby the parties agree upon the jurisdiction and court (often referred to as venue) in which disputes can (or must exclusively) be resolved, and often trial by jury is waived if the parties have selected a venue that permits such pre-dispute waivers.
-The location of dispute resolution can be controversial, particularly in cross-border transactions.
-Sometimes the city or country of the party not initiating the proceedings is utilised, both as a compromise and as an incentive to resolve disputes amicably.
-The parties will also normally include a 'governing law' clause specifying the substantive law to be applied by a court or arbitral tribunal.
+Often, such clauses will require mediation and/or negotiation between the parties as a mandatory prior step.
+If the parties do not agree upon arbitration, it is typical to include a forum selection clause in the acquisition agreement, whereby the parties agree upon the jurisdiction and court in which disputes can (or must exclusively) be resolved, and often trial by jury is waived.
+The location of dispute resolution can be controversial, particularly in cross border transactions.
+Sometimes the city or country of the party not initiating the proceedings is utilized, both as a compromise and as an incentive to resolve disputes amicably.
+The parties will also normally include a "governing law" clause specifying the substantive law to be applied by a court or arbitral tribunal.